electrumpayments/billpay-service-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 Some bill payments processors allow customers to request a refund of a successfully completed payment previously made for a certain time period after the original payment.

 Billpay Service implementations are not required to support refunds, or may only support refunds for certain bill issuers or processors.
-It is, however, required that when refunds are not supported, the Billpay Service returns a 501 (Not Implemented) HTTP status code when it receives such a request.
+It is, however, required that when refunds are not supported, the Billpay Service returns a 501 (Not Implemented) HTTP status code when it receives an unsupported request.

 Similar to payments, refunds follow a dual message flow requiring a request leg, followed by an advice leg.